 In order to utilize the system to its fullest capacity and keep up-to-date with Health Canada reporting requirements and community needs, we are continually having to install updates and re-evaluate needs, as well as the capabilities of the system.
 For purposes of gathering data for the new framework until all programs are utilizing Mustimuhw, hardcopies will be used as well.

-Our Health Stations located in Soda Creek, and Sugar Cane operate on a satellite connection, as ADSL has not yet been installed.
-Our Soda Creek health station has a vidoconferencing unit located in their boardroom.
+Our Health Stations located in Xatśūll, and T’exelc operate on a satellite connection, as ADSL has not yet been installed.
+Our Xatśūll Health Station has a videoconferencing unit located in their boardroom.
 Both our main office located in Williams Lake and our health station located in Dog Creek has ADSL.
-In July 2007, Dog Creek Health Station had the last mile installed at their health station, and received a videoconferencing unit from eHealth Solutions Unit.
+In July 2007, Dog Creek Health Station had the last mile installed at their Health Station, and received a videoconferencing unit from eHealth Solutions Unit.

 We look forward to moving ahead in telehealth and the opportunity to support any upcoming initiatives.
 We would like to explore new ways of working with the Province, Interior Health Authority and Health Canada, using technology as one of many tools to close the gap in First Nations Health.

 Success of the telehealth planning initiative is dependent on the ability of the Society to continue to secure funding for the eHealth Program.
 This position has been the core component of our eHealth program and is essential for the current projects to continue.
 It is our hope that we can continue to move forward through support of this position from FNHA.